680000A 1968: HAPSHASH

 - Street Fighting Man IV (MJ/KR) -Nicky Hopkins on piano, Dave Mason on

-US 7“-version with a slightly different vocal mix
+shehnai and bass drum; US 7“-version with a slightly different vocal mix

 + interview with BJ

-Note: There’s three different mixes of Dear Doctor III, they all
+Note: There are three different mixes of Dear DoctorI, they all differ only slightly as

-they are either mono or stereo, or one or the other instrument
+they are either mono or stereo, or one or the other instrument does more

 prominently dominate the mix.

-radio (BBC1) 'Scene And Heard', London, incl.
+680515A 15th May: UK radio (BBC1) 'Scene And Heard', incl.

 - interview with BJ by Keith Altham

-Note: Broadcast on the 15th and 18th May and on the 17th July.
+Note: Broadcast on the 18th May.

-radio (BBC1) 'Top Gear', London, incl.
+680515B 15th May: UK radio (BBC1) 'Top Gear', incl.

-- interview with MJ & BJ by John Peel.
+- interview with MJ & BJ by John Peel

 Note: Broadcast on the 19th May.
+The interview was partly released on a BBC

-680517A 17th May: ROGER McGOUGH & MIKE McGEAR.
+680517A 17th May: ROGER MCGOUGH & MIKE MCGEAR.

 LP ‘McGough & McGear’ (Parlophone PCS 7047).
-Producer: Paul
+Producer: Paul McCartney.

 Recorded at Olympic Sound Studios, London on the 20th January.
 Incl.